Osazee449/Solar-Energy-System-with-Power-Monitoring/README.md

 // --- CALIBRATION AND SETUP CONSTANTS ---

-// The voltage of your solar panel. const float PANEL_VOLTAGE = 6.0;
+// The voltage of the solar panel. const float PANEL_VOLTAGE = 6.0;